 ਦੇਵ ਸਥਾਨੈ ਕਿਆ ਨੀਸਾਣੀ ॥ਤਹ ਬਾਜੇ ਸਬਦ ਅਨਾਹਦ ਬਾਣੀ ॥ (Raag Raamkali Bhagat Beni, GGS.
 974-8).

 What is the insignia of the Divine Lord’s dwelling?
 The unstruck sound current of the Shabad vibrates there.

-‘ਦੇਵ ਸਥਾਨੈ’ – refers to the state with Anbhav of Gurbani where Gurbani produces of some vibrations of certain wavelengths that are identical in all those who enjoy Anbhav of Gurbani.
+‘ਦੇਵ ਸਥਾਨੈ’ – refers to the state with Anubhav of Gurbani where Gurbani produces of some vibrations of certain wavelengths that are identical in all those who enjoy Anubhav of Gurbani.

 Efforts of some Gur-Sikhs are praiseworthy but without the involvement of those Gursikhs with Anubhav of Gurbani, the whole exercise could be scratching and re-scratching on the surface of Gurbani when the real ras is in deep layers of Gurbani.

 We need to start first and foremost with the exercise of understanding and acceptance of Basics (fundamentals) of Gurmat before embarking on translating/interpreting Gurbani.
 For evolving or developing a Methodology, I give here under a brief for consideration:-